The Bird Bath Buying Guide: 8 Questions To Ask Yourself (2022)

 Bird baths are the thing everyone knows they SHOULD have in their backyards.

-Unfortunately, not many people actually pull the trigger and offer a fresh source of water year-round for their birds.
+But, unfortunately, not many people actually pull the trigger and offer one for their birds.
 And most enthusiasts that do buy a bird bath often don’t keep up with the maintenance, and it ends up being nothing more than a lawn ornament filled with filthy water.

 The problem is that most bird watchers purchase the first birdbath they see at their local store, fill it up with water, then pray that birds start arriving.